SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [docker-pan](https://github.com/jae-jae/docker-pan) - Docker:Filerun+AriaNg+Aria2,Personal cloud disk 搭建个人的可离线云盘
 - [CharlesScripts](https://github.com/the0demiurge/CharlesScripts) - My awesome scripts for Arch Linux or Ubuntu Gnome latest LTS or MacBook.
 - [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS/GCP/Azure infrastructure.
-- [docker-vulnerability-environment](https://github.com/MyKings/docker-vulnerability-environment) - Use the docker to build a vulnerability environment
 - [whois.sh](https://github.com/benzBrake/whois.sh) - A light weight whois tools written by shell.
 - [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [Vultr-SS-Firewall](https://github.com/ugukkylbklaom/Vultr-SS-Firewall) - 一整套网络加速方案(SS)，速度，安全，便捷 面面俱到，操作简单，适合非IT专业人士